Will requests state govts to have family courts in every district: Rijiju | Law-Order

 - India

-Rijiju said he would request the state government to set up family courts in every district.
-The Family Courts Act was enacted to set up family courts to promote conciliation and secure a speedy settlement of disputes related to marriage and family affairs.
+Rijiju said he would request the state governments to set up at least one family court in every district.
+The Family Courts Act was enacted to set up family courts to promote conciliation and secure speedy settlement of disputes related to marriage and family affairs.
 Two family courts were established in Nagaland in 2008 and three in Himachal Pradesh in 2019 through notifications issued by the respective state governments.

 The issue of lack of jurisdiction of the family courts in Himachal Pradesh came to the fore during proceedings of the Himachal Pradesh High Court last year.